13 Jobs That Will Be Gone Within 20 Years

 Egon Spengler, portrayed by the late Harold Ramis in 1984’s “Ghostbusters,” succinctly predicted: “Print is dead.”

 And it’s true.
 The rise of digital media has been catastrophic for newspaper publishers.
-There will always be a need for reporters and editors, but on the whole, print is a ghost town.
+There will always be a need for reporters and editors, but overall, print is a ghost town.

 Fast-food workers